 providing or reviewing diagnostic, toxicological, and other health related examinations of people not currently under medical care and supervision or those receiving office-based opioid treatment;

-review of complicated cases where co-occurring substance use, health, and mental health conditions intersect; and
+review of complicated cases where co-occurring substance use, health, and mental health conditions intersect and providing guidance on the coordination and/or integration of care; and

 other medical and psychiatric related issues, such as seizure disorders, psychosomatic disorders, or traumatic brain injury.

-Interpretation: Health professionals should be knowledgeable of appropriate prescribing practices for individuals with substance use disorders.
+Interpretation: Health professionals should be knowledgeable of appropriate prescribing practices for people with substance use disorders.

 Examples: The qualifications and training of the physician may vary as appropriate to the program.
-For example, organizations that provide mental health services may have a board-eligible psychiatrist who is responsible for the medical aspects of treatment.
+For example, organizations that provide substance use services may have a board-eligible psychiatrist who has experience in treating substance use disorder including intoxication, withdrawal, and withdrawal management; outpatient addiction treatment; toxicology testing; and the effects of various substances on the body.

 Qualified health professionals may include: psychiatric or mental health nurse practitioners, physician assistants, or health professionals that are permitted by law in their state to provide medical care and services (e.g., prescribe and monitor medications) without direction or supervision.

 FP MHSU 7.02

-A licensed physician, or other qualified health professional, and a clinical team led by a licensed provider, collaborate with the individual to make decisions about level of care, treatment, and aftercare or discharge planning.
+A clinical team makes decisions about level of care, treatment, and aftercare or discharge planning and includes:

-Examples: Clinical teams may include social work, medical, psychological, and psychiatric professionals with specialized training in mental health and/or substance use disorders.
+a licensed physician, or other qualified health professional;

+a licensed provider serving as the clinical team lead;

+the individual or family ; and

+other providers or supports according to the needs and preferences of the individual or family.

 MHSU 7.03

 Organizations that employ or have formal agreements with telemedicine practitioners, or individuals that provide telehealth services, monitor and share information in a way that ensures privacy and security of confidential information.